-Dress Code
+Dress Code Grades K-8

-Student's dress and overall appearance should exhibit a positive and respectful environment, while still reflecting pride, and expression in one's self and identity as well as our school.
-All students have the option of wearing the KIPP uniform, which is a sure way to know they are meeting dress code.
-Students can also choose to wear something other than the uniform shirt.
+Student's dress and overall appearance should exhibit a positive and respectful environment, reflecting pride, and expression in one's self and identity as well as our school while still ensuring that they are meeting the school's dress code policy.
+All students are expected to wear the KIPP uniform, which is a sure way to know they are meeting the dress code.
+Students are expected to wear a KIPP t-shirt or sweatshirt, a solid colored pair of pants (jeans are permitted without rips), and closed shoes.
 If it is determined that a student's dress takes away from the academic experience and learning environment at KIPP Boston, then the student will be required to change his or her clothing/item(s) that conflict with the guidelines outlined below.
 Listed below are guidelines and an overview of Dress Code.
 There is a lot of nuance and intricacies regarding student dress.
 Ultimately, the Dean of Students is responsible for final decisions on whether student dress is appropriate for the business of education.